sunpy/sunpy.org/posts/2023/2023-05-10-timeseries_sdg.md

 For the final part of the small development grant, I investigated the changes needed to put `astropy` objects in `xarray` structures.

 As a model for doing this, it is currently possible to store unitful data created with `pint` in `xarray` structures.
 Support for doing this has two components:
 - `xarray` [natively supports storing duck arrays](https://docs.xarray.dev/en/stable/internals/duck-arrays-integration.html)
-- `xarray-pint` provides a set of accessors that can be used to serialise and de-serialise unitful data so that it can be saved to a file and loaded again.
+- `xarray-pint` provides a set of accessors that can be used to serialise and deserialise unitful data so that it can be saved to a file and loaded again.
   It does this by converting the unit data into metadata, with strings representing units.

 It is not currently possible to store `astropy.Quantity` objects in `xarray` structures, as they inherit directly from `ndarray`, and get coerced from `Quantity` to `ndarray` during the `xarray` structure initialisation.
 I think fixing this is (at least initially) a one line change, changing [this line](https://github.com/pydata/xarray/blob/51554f2638bc9e4a527492136fe6f54584ffa75d/xarray/core/variable.py#L288) from
 ```python